gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Open Issues

-* If a dependency of a plugin fails to resolve, the user may have a hard time working out why that dependency is being downloaded - we should inform them that it's being resolved as part of `buildscript.configurations.classpath` because of a plugin

-> Broken out to later story.

 * Is it worth validating the id/version returned by the service against what we asked for?
 * Handling of buildscript classpath is handled in both `DefaultScriptPluginFactory` and `DefaultPluginRequestApplicator`, depending on whether there are plugin requests or not.
 Should move all this handling to live in a single place (outside of `DefaultScriptPluginFactory`).
 Looks like the handling in `DefaultScriptPluginFactory` could